EBA CONSTITUTION

 The EBA maintains its independence and autonomy in the administration and management of the game of Blackball on the European continent.

-The EBA is organised democratically and refrains from involvement in the internal affairs of EBA members and other organizations within the EBA membership.
+The EBA is organised democratically and refrains from involvement in the internal affairs of EBA members and other organisations within the EBA membership, unless they are deemed to bring our sport into disrepute.

 6. ARTICLE SIX: ORDINARY MEMBERSHIP, SPECIALISED GROUPS, HONORARY LIFE MEMBERSHIP